luminaxster/swe432-heroku-react/README.md

 # React App in Heroku
-Follow this tutorial get a React project deployed in Heroku, and running it your machine during development.
+Follow this tutorial to get a React project deployed in Heroku, and running locally in your machine during development.

-## Prelude

 If you are new to GitHub, Git, Heroku, or NPM, please follow this tutorial [first](https://github.com/luminaxster/swe432tomcat).

 ## SWE 432 React Lecture slides (Spring 2021)
 Part 1 available [here](https://github.com/luminaxster/swe432-heroku-react/blob/master/432Lec11-FrontEndRevisited.pptx).

 Parts 2 and 3 available [here](https://github.com/luminaxster/swe432-heroku-react/blob/master/432Lec12-FrontBackEndRevisited.pptx).

+## Prelude
+This project aims to showcase a Single Page App (SPA) built using React, React offers a development environment to do so: React Create App ([CRA](https://reactjs.org/docs/create-a-new-react-app.html)).
+This project already has set up a CRA, so you can build upon it.

+CRA uses [NPM](https://docs.npmjs.com/about-npm) to manage the project, [Babel](https://babeljs.io/) to compile/transpile your code, and [Webpack](https://webpack.js.org/) to bundle your app.

+Think of NPM as Maven for JavaScript, a platform that manages your project dependencies based on a configuration, NPM's package.json is equivalent to Maven's POM.xml.
+NPM supports scripting so Babel and Webpack can be executed to build your app as a CRA.

-## Getting the repo and creating your own
+## A. Getting the repo and creating your own
-First, go your GitHub webpage and create a new empty repo, get the repo's url and replace the string "https:<your_repo>.git" below.
+First, go to your GitHub webpage and create a new empty repo, and run these commands in a terminal (replace `"https:<your_repo>.git"` with your repo's url):
-Now in your shell:
 ```ShellSession
 git clone https://github.com/luminaxster/swe432-heroku-react.git
 cd swe432-heroku-react/